BCole37/Note-Taker/README.md

 connecting the front end and back end deploying to herkou
-Having the data get entered and then added in the correct order
+Having the data get entered and then added in the correct order deletes on click

 # Problems
-This took a whiule for me I had to wathc back the classes but found the miniproject very helpful.Most of my functions are alterations of the miniproject.
+This took a while for me I had to watch back the classes but found the miniproject very helpful.Most of my functions are alterations of the miniproject.
 The only problem i couldnt resolve was deleting the individual code i ended up using .pop which removes all which isn't what I wanted but is better than no delete functionality.
-I have left in some code to return to and update that I think oculd get the delte workign if I had time to make more adjustments.
+I have left in some code to return to and update that I think oculd get the delte working if I had time to make more adjustments.

+Update
+I change the delte through splicing the data which seemed to work

 # Sources For Help
 Week 11 miniproject